apache/datafu/README.md

 Potential issues and workaround:
 * You may run out of heap when executing tests in Eclipse.
 To fix this adjust your heap settings for the TestNG plugin.
 Go to Eclipse->Preferences.
 Select TestNG->Run/Debug.
 Add "-Xmx1G" to the JVM args.
-* You may get a "broken pipe" error when running tests.
-If so right click on the project, open the TestNG settings, and uncheck "Use project TestNG jar".